Nejurgis/Hero_Game-1st_wk_HW-/README.md

 ## Section 4 - Bonus: Show me what you got

 - Write `displayStats` function that writes your hero's name, health, weapontype, weapon damage to the page.
-Call it at the end of your script
+Call it at the end of your script X

 - Create a form that allow users to change the name of their hero.
+X

 - Call `displayStats` when some data of the hero has change to update the page.
+X

 - Implement fighting an enemy. (how you do it is up to you!)